Masturbation is a normal part of sexuality. However, it’s possible to overdo it. For men, excessive masturbation by hand might backfire.

 If having sex feels uneventful, relationships might suffer.

 Giving your body a break is the best thing you can do.
-Remember, death grip syndrome is caused
+Remember, death grip syndrome is caused by excessive masturbation.
+Frequency is everything.

 Don’t masturbate or have sex for about a week.
 If you find this tricky, stay distracted with hobbies.
 It’ll let your penis rest and recover.